 Unless we are helping our children do these things we are simply going through the actions of a timeout but it won’t change our children’s behaviour (because their heart has not been touched).
 Our heart is the inner place the holds our beliefs, emotions, character, passions and it determines our will.

 As parents we need to teach the heart – we need to help our children develop in their beliefs, emotions, passions, character and will.

 What this looks like

-So when our children behave inappropriately the first go-to consequence I use is timeout.
+So when our children behave inappropriately the first go-to consequence I use is a Heart Focused Timeout.
 This means I remove the child from where they are.
-Now I must say, not every negative behaviour requires me to do this – sometimes I just give a verbal reminder or correction (remembering not to humiliate the child publicly) but if they need more than this – I send them to timeout.
+Now I must say, not every negative behaviour requires me to do this – sometimes I just give a verbal reminder or correction (remembering not to humiliate the child publicly) but if they need more than this – I send them to Timeout.